ECB's Nouy flags 'additional discussions' about Monte dei Paschi losses

 FRANKFURT A failure to review Monte dei Paschi di Siena's assets before stress tests last year is opening up "additional discussions" about whether private money covers all losses it incurred, the European Central Bank's chief supervisor said on Monday.

-Based on the stress test result, the ECB - as the euro zone's top banking watchdog - set Monte dei Paschi's (BMPS.MI) capital shortfall at 8.8 billion euros ($9.65 billion) in December, when the struggling Tuscan bank applied for a 'precautionary recapitalization' by the Italian state.
+Based on the stress test result, the ECB - as the euro zone's top banking watchdog - set Monte dei Paschi's (BMPS.MI) capital shortfall at 8.8 billion euros (£7.4 billion) in December, when the struggling Tuscan bank applied for a 'precautionary recapitaliation' by the Italian state.

 Monte dei Paschi must cover any incurred loss with private money while it is allowed to tap the public purse for potential losses that it would suffer under the adverse scenario of the stress test.
 The latter were estimated at 6.6 billion euros.